Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/03-rtp-reconfiguration/README.md

 This tutorial targets AIE-ML device, but shares test cases and description files with [AIE 03-rtp-reconfiguration](../../../AIE/Feature_Tutorials/03-rtp-reconfiguration).

 >**IMPORTANT**: Before beginning the tutorial make sure you have installed the AMD Vitis™ 2025.2 software.
-The Vitis release includes all the embedded base platforms including the VEK280 base platform that is used in this tutorial.
-In addition, ensure that you have downloaded the Common Images for Embedded Vitis Platforms from [this link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html).
+The Vitis release includes all the embedded base platforms including the VEK280 base platform that this tutorial uses.
+Also, make sure that you have downloaded the Common Images for Embedded Vitis Platforms from [this link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html).

-The ‘common image’ package contains a prebuilt Linux kernel and root file system that can be used with the AMD Versal™ board for embedded design development using Vitis tools.
+The Common Image package includes a prebuilt Linux kernel and root file system for AMD Versal boards, supporting embedded development with Vitis tools.

 Before starting this tutorial, run the following steps: